 We build a virtual world in the native operating system and run several operating systems in this virtual platform using this method.

 Assume you have a Windows PC.
 In this case, we are running virtual machine applications in Windows, such as Oracle VM VirtualBox, and then we will install our secondary operating systems on the virtual platform.

 You may use a virtual machine to run other operating systems alongside the existing one.
-Virtual Machine runs like a program in the native operating system.
+A virtual machine runs like a program in the native operating system.

 The virtual machine program emulates the hardware resources needed by the guest OS, such as the CPU, RAM, network interface, and hard disc.

 A virtual machine is particularly useful because we choose to use several operating systems at the same time, such as when evaluating applications on different OS platforms or testing an operating system itself.

 However, as you are aware, in a virtual machine environment, multiple operating systems and programs are running at the same time.
 To manage all of these operations, the computer should have a decent hardware configuration.

 Things to Consider in Dual Boot vs Virtual Machine Decision